javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 A variable name can include:
 - Letters and digits, but the first character may not be a digit.
 - Characters `$` and `_` are normal, on par with letters.
-- Non-latin alphabets and hieroglyphs are also allowed, but commonly not used.
+- Non-Latin alphabets and hieroglyphs are also allowed, but commonly not used.

-Variables are dynamically typed -- they can store any value:
+Variables are dynamically typed.
+They can store any value:

 ```js
 let x = 5;